chosam2322/BMH_Project/README.md

-# BMH_Project
+# Does Regressive Social Policy Lead to Racially Disparate Black Maternal Health Outcomes?

-Black Maternal Health Project
+Maternal Health Master's Thesis Repository for Christian Hosam's project on the effects of federalsim and American healthcare exceptionalism on Black Maternal Health.